This is the seventh chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 “Didn’t seem like I was your co-host back there,” I said.

 “I’m sorry.”
-Oliver looked down at his glittery purple toenails.
-“I just snapped into party-host mode.
+Oliver looked down at the steps.
+“I just snapped into party-guy mode.
 I grew up here, you know.
 Those people aren’t exactly the people I talk to every day.
 I just invited them because they’ve been coming to my birthday parties forever.”

 “It’s okay.
 It’s your party.”

 “Stop saying that.”
 He lifted my face and looked directly into my eyes.
-“The Helena I know would be thrilled to have a party thrown in her honor.”
+“The Helena I know would be thrilled to have an event thrown in her honor.”

 “The Helena you know doesn’t exist.”
-I ducked my chin away and hugged my knees to my chest.
+I ducked my chin away.
 “It’s all just a big fucking lie.
 My Instagram is just filled with followers who envy me because they don’t know that my ‘life’ is a made-up story.
 I’m a fucking loser.
 I can’t get along with real people, no matter how hard I try.”